 Tri-fold strollers are a newer class of stroller on the scene.
 In addition to being lightweight, they fold into thirds (most other strollers in the world fold in half).

 This makes for a pretty compact fold, which is inherently good for travel.
 While the fold is not quite as compact as umbrella strollers, tri-folds often come with all (or some) of the features of a regular full-size stroller, like a large storage basket.
-Double tri-folds are super brand new on the scene – at present, there are only 2 on the market.
+Double tri-folds are super brand new on the scene – at present, there are only two of them on the market.

 In short, they are the most compact, yet full-featured strollers out there.
 They are also lightweight.